About Me

 One pot Pasta Primavera recipe

-My daughter is not a big fan of paprika, so I omit that.
+My daughter is not a big fan of paprika, so I omit that and use some basil instead.

 Thursday, January 11, 2024